-The Nevada thirty (30) day notice to terminate, in accordance with NRS 40.251, is a document that informs a tenant or landlord in a month to month arrangement that the tenancy will end.
+The Nevada thirty (30) day notice to terminate, or lease termination letter, is a document that informs a tenant or landlord in a month to month arrangement that the tenancy will end.
 The minimum amount of notice to be given, by the landlord or tenant, is thirty (30) days.
-If the individual is a tenant that is sixty (60) years old or above then they may request an additional thirty (30) days from the landlord.
-Notice may be given in accordance with NRS 40.280 and must be delivered via personal service, certified mail, or through a courier (or the Sheriff’s office).
-Download Links:
+If the tenant is at least sixty (60) years old or has a physical/mental disability, they should be given an additional thirty (30) days notice from the landlord.
+Before serving the notice, the landlord will need to keep a copy to keep for proof of service.
+The termination letter must be delivered in-person, by certified mail,

-The Nevada five (5) day notice to quit, subject to NRS 40.2512, is required to be served to a tenant that has not paid rent.
-The notice provides the tenant with five (5) days to either pay the past due amount, or vacate the rental unit.
-The tenant must comply with the notice within the five (5) day period, otherwise the landlord can terminate the rental agreement and then file an eviction order in the township/county of the rental property.
-If the court finds the tenant guilty of unlawful detainer, they will most likely issue a “summary order” to the sheriff/constable to
+The Nevada five (5) day notice to pay or quit can be served by a landlord to a tenant if their rent has not been paid on time.
+The notice provides the tenant with five (5) days to either pay the past due amount or vacate the rental unit.
+If the tenant fails to comply with the notice, the landlord can terminate the rental agreement and file an eviction action in the county in which the rental property is located.
+The “Declaration of Service” section will be filled out by the landlord once they have served the tenant.
+For this purpose,

 How to Evict a Tenant (Process)

 The eviction process starts with a notice being served to the tenant by their landlord.
 The notice informs the tenant of the landlord’s intention to terminate the lease (or rental agreement) and gives them an opportunity to pay delinquent rent or to cure any lease violations.
 If the tenant is uncompliant with the notice, the landlord can file a “summary eviction” or a “formal eviction” in order to remove them by court order.
 Month-to-month leases do not require the landlord to have a reason for terminating a rental agreement.

 Step 1 – Choose the Correct Notice Type